netcrest/pado/README.md

 ## Pado Features

 - Federate data grids into a single logical grid
-- Search millions of real-time data records across multiple grids
+- Search a vast amount of real-time data records across multiple grids
 - Search temporal data with ease
 - Store anything in any form from any where
 - Automatically version and merge data type changes